Facing Serious Charges? You Need Our Trusted Criminal Defense Team.

 All protective orders must originate from an accusation of domestic violence.
 In the case of a civil protective order, the petitioner must present an affidavit to the court identifying specific facts and circumstances that allegedly constitute domestic violence.
 A criminal protective order must be part of an existing charge for a domestic violence-related offense.
 An alleged victim may ask the prosecutor to request a no-contact protective order from the court, or a prosecutor may request one on the prosecutor’s own initiative.

-After receiving a petition for a civil protective order, the court must schedule a hearing within fourteen days.
+After receiving a petition for a civil protective order, the court must schedule a hearing within 14 days.
 The court may issue an ex parte protective order that remains in effect until the hearing date.
-The respondent must receive personal service of the petition, and should therefore have notice of the petition and the hearing date, as well as the opportunity to present evidence in his or her defense.
-Hearings take place in superior, district, or municipal court, usually in the county where the petitioner resides.
+The respondent must receive personal service of the petition and should, therefore, have notice of the petition and the hearing date, as well as the opportunity to present evidence in his or her defense.
+Hearings take place in a superior, district or municipal court, usually in the county where the petitioner resides.

 Hearings on criminal protective orders typically take place at the defendant’s arraignment.
 The court that is hearing the criminal charge against the defendant may also hear the prosecutor’s request for a protective order.